mimersql/MimerPy/doc/mimerpy.rst

 .. attribute:: messages

-  Attribute where if raised, exception class and exception value are appended to.
-If connection has at least one cursor, then the error will be appended to the cursor's messages attribute, otherwise the error is appended to the connection's messages attribute.
-The aim of this attribute is to eliminate the need for a :exc:`Warning` exception which often causes problems.
+  List where an exception class and value is appended to as a tuple that the interface receives from the underlying database.
+If the connection has at least one cursor, then the error is appended to the cursor's messages attribute, otherwise the error is appended to the connection's messages attribute.
+The aim of this attribute is to eliminate the need for a Warning exception which often causes problems.

+  The list is cleared prior to executing all standard cursor methods except :meth:`fetch*() <fetchone>`.

 .. attribute:: errorhandler